 Social Philosophy Today

-Originally established in 1988 as a book series, Social Philosophy Today has evolved into a well-respected peer-reviewed journal.
-It is published annually in electronic format and is also available in print on demand.
-The topic of each volume is based on the theme of the annual International Social Philosophy Conference.
-Anyone may submit a relevant manuscript and only those manuscripts recommended on the basis of anonymous peer-review are accepted for publication.
+Social Philosophy Today is a peer-reviewed journal published on behalf of the North American Society for Social Philosophy.
+The topic of each annual volume is based on the theme of the annual International Social Philosophy Conference.
+Submitted manuscripts are accepted for publication on the basis of anonymous peer-review.
 The acceptance rate is approximately 30%.

-Manuscripts: Submission of a manuscript to Social Philosophy Today is understood to imply that the manuscript is not under consideration by any other journal and is offered to Social Philosophy Today for first publication.
+Originality: Submission of a manuscript is understood to imply that it is not under consideration by any other journal and is offered to Social Philosophy Today for first publication.

 Length: 6,000-word limit